MicrosoftDocs/learn/learn-pr/dotnet-maui/build-mobile-and-desktop-apps/includes/4-exercise-create-your-first-maui-app.md

     - The **Resources** folder contains shared fonts, images, and assets used by all platforms.

     - The **MauiProgram.cs** file contains the code that configures the app and specifies that the **App** class should be used to run the application.
-Select the Startup.cs file to view the code.
+Select the MauiProgram.cs file to view the code.

-    - The **App.cs** file, the  constructor for the **App** class creates a new instance of the **AppShell** class, which is then displayed in the application window.
+    - The **App.xaml.cs** file, the  constructor for the **App** class creates a new instance of the **AppShell** class, which is then displayed in the application window.

     - The **AppShell.xaml** file contains the main layout for the application and starting page of **MainPage**.